imagej/imagej.github.io/pages/SPIM_Registration_Method.md

-![<b>Figure 5:</b> Comparison of bead-based and intensity-based multi-view reconstruction on 7-view acquisition of Drosophila embryo expressing His-YFP](Intensity_vs_Beads.jpg
-"Figure 5: Comparison of bead-based and intensity-based multi-view reconstruction on 7-view acquisition of Drosophila embryo expressing His-YFP")
+![<b>Figure 5:</b> Comparison of bead-based and intensity-based multi-view reconstruction on 7-view acquisition of Drosophila embryo expressing His-YFP](/images/pages/Intensity_vs_Beads.jpg "Figure 5: Comparison of bead-based and intensity-based multi-view reconstruction on 7-view acquisition of Drosophila embryo expressing His-YFP")"
 Existing muti-view SPIM registration approaches that use sample intensities to iteratively optimize the quality of the overlap of the views do not work reliably and are computationally